Paul Moore Jr.: Personal life

 In 1944, while in the Marine Corps, Moore married Jenny McKean a daughter of Bohemian privilege reared on the North Shore of Boston and educated at Madeira School, Vassar College and Barnard College.
 (Her mother was Margarett Sargent McKean, a noted painter in the Ashcan School and a follower of George Luks.)
 Together they had nine children (and, at his death, many grandchildren).
 Jenny McKean Moore published a well reviewed account of their decade together in the slums of Jersey City under the title The People on Second Street (1968).
 During that time the family lived in the tenement-like rectory of Grace van Vorst Church on Second Street in Jersey City (now called in his honor, Bishop Paul Moore Place).

 Jenny McKean Moore died of colon cancer in 1973.
 Eighteen months later Moore married Brenda Hughes Eagle, a childless widow twenty two years his junior.
 She died of alcoholism in 1999.
 It was she who discovered his bisexual infidelity, around 1990, and made it known to his children, who kept the secret, as he had asked them to, until Honor Moore's revelations in 2008.

 Honor Moore, the oldest of the Moore children and a bisexual, revealed that her father was himself bisexual with a history of affairs with men in a story she wrote about him in the March 3, 2008 issue of The New Yorker and in the book The Bishop's Daughter: A Memoir (W. W. Norton, 2008).
 In addition, she described a call she received six months after her father's death from a man, identified in the article by a pseudonym, who was the only person named in Moore's will who was unknown to the family.
 Honor Moore learned from the man that he had been her father's longtime lover and that they had traveled together to Patmos in Greece and elsewhere.

-In 2018, Moore's successor at the helm of the Diocese of New York recognized publicly that Moore had engaged in continual sexual misconduct, targeting priests, seminarians and laypersons.

-Bishop Andrew Dietsche released a pastoral letter describing the late Paul Moore Jr. as a “serial predator” who engaged in “long-time patterns” of sexual exploitation and abuse.
+In 2018, Bishop Andrew Dietsche, Moore's successor at the helm of the Diocese of New York, released a pastoral letter describing the late Paul Moore Jr. as a "serial predator" who engaged in "long-time patterns" of sexual exploitation and abuse.
+One priest described himself as having been "one of Paul Moore's boys" when he was younger, and that the bishop's abuse "nearly ruined [his] life."
+Moore's daughter, Honor Moore, objected to the label of "sexual predator", arguing that he lived as a gay man in a period of "unfortunate boundaries."

 Awards and honors

-In 1991 he received the Four Freedom Award for the Freedom of Worship.
+In 1991 he received the Four Freedoms Award for the Freedom of Worship.